smohiudd/smohiudd.github.io/_posts/2019-03-03-computer-vision-streets.markdown

 * [labelImg](https://github.com/tzutalin/labelImg)
 * [VATIC](https://github.com/cvondrick/vatic)

-Each application has varying qualities of UI and usability and its best to find one that suits labelling needs and workflow.
+Each application has varying qualities of UI and usability and it's best to find one that suits your labelling needs and workflow.
 You must also be familiar with some of the image annotation formats such as **PASCAL VOC, COCO**, etc used by popular image datasets.
 PASCAL VOC uses XML while COCO uses JSON for example.
 It ultimately doesn’t matter which you use as long as you can convert the polygon points into a mask image.

 !['labelbox interface'](https://s3-us-west-2.amazonaws.com/smohiudd.github.co/unet-segmentation/labelbox_screen.png)
 _Labelbox interface_